Wood species

 Genus Pinus.
 Pine species

 The genus Pinus, which contains all types of pine, has over 120 species.
-They are found mainly in the northern hemisphere, but there are species that grow in the tropics or in temperate regions of the southern hemisphere.
-There is even a species - Sumatran pine - that we find at the equator.
-There are species that grow in tropical forests or semi-arid deserts, others that thrive in very cold areas or at altitudes above 4000 m.
-Many of the readily adaptable pine species have begun to be grown for timber or decorative purposes in both the northern and southern hemispheres.
+They are found mainly in the northern hemisphere, but there are species that thrive in the tropics or in temperate regions of the southern hemisphere.
+There's even one species - Sumatran pine - found at the equator.
+There are species that grow in tropical rainforests or semi-arid deserts, others that thrive in very cold areas or at altitudes above 4000 m.
+Many of the more adaptable pine species have been cultivated for timber or decorative purposes in both the northern and southern hemispheres.

-Pines are evergreen trees that can reach up to 80 m tall, but whose average height is between 15 and 45 m.
-They live to be over 100 years old and can live to be 1000 years old, some even longer.
-Like all softwoods, the pine has a tall, straight, central trunk with branches from annual growth arranged in a circular pattern around the trunk.
-The leaves are long needles gathered 3-6 in a bundle.
-Pines have both male and female cone-shaped flowers.
-The male cones are small and fall quickly after pollination, the female cones are larger, woody and last up to 3 years.
-The seeds fall when the cone opens and have wings to be carried by the wind.
-In some species their transport is done by animals or special environmental conditions are needed to release them.
-For example, cones of Prigid inus are covered with resin and only open up after forest fires melt the resin and release the seeds, thus ensuring the perpetuation of the species.
+Pines are evergreen trees that can reach up to 80 m in height, but average between 15 and 45 m tall.
+They live to be over 100 years old and can live to 1000 years, some even longer.
+Like all resinous trees, the pine has a tall, straight, central trunk, with branches from annual growth arranged in a circular pattern around the trunk.
+The leaves are in the form of long needles 3-6 in a fascicle.
+Pine trees have both male and female cone-shaped flowers.
+The male cones are small and fall off quickly after pollination, the female cones are larger, woody and last up to 3 years.
+The seeds fall when the cone breaks open and have wings to be carried by the wind.
+In some species they are transported by animals or special environmental conditions are needed to release them.
+For example, Prigid inus are covered with resin and only break open after forest fires melt the resin and release the seeds, ensuring the species' perpetuation.

-While they do not differ greatly in appearance, there are big differences between the properties of some pine species.
+While they don't differ greatly in appearance, there are big differences in the properties of different pine species.
 For example, Pinus echinata has similar compressive strength oak.
-Even though it is weaker in hardness, in terms of compression parallel to the fibre, it outperforms it.
-In general, the division into hard and soft pins is based on density.
-Weaker soft pines have an average density of between 400 and 480-500 kg/m³, uniform grain, with a slow transition from early to late wood (Pinus strobus, Pinus flexilisHard pines have a density between 500 and 650 kg/m³, they are harder, the appearance of the fibre is more uneven and the transition from early to late wood is abrupt (Pinus radiata, Pinus sylvestris).
+Even though it is weaker in hardness, in terms of compression parallel to the fiber, it exceeds it.
+In general, the division into hard pins and soft pins is based on density.
+The weaker soft pines have an average density between 400 and 480-500 kg/m³, uniform grain, with a slow transition from early to late wood (Pinus strobus, Pinus flexilisHard pines have a density between 500 and 650 kg/m³, are harder, have a more uneven grain appearance, and the transition from early to late wood is abrupt (Pinus radiata, Pinus sylvestris).

 Pinus sylvestris or European pine

-Pinus sylvestris (which is also found here, but in a small proportion - 0.14% of the forest cover) is found throughout Europe and Asia and is widespread.
-It is also called Scots Pine or Baltic Pine and is found from Portugal to Anatolia and from northern Italy to Scandinavia, Siberia and the North Polar Circle.
-In cold northern areas it grows from sea level to altitudes of 1000 m, while in the south it grows at altitudes of 1200-2600 m.
+Pinus sylvestris (also found here, but in a small proportion - 0.14% of the forest stock) is found throughout Europe and Asia and is widespread.
+It is also called Scots Pine or Baltic Pine and is found from Portugal to Anatolia and from northern Italy to Scandinavia, Siberia and the Northern Arctic Circle.
+In cold northern areas it grows from sea level to altitudes of 1000m, while in the south it grows at altitudes of 1200-2600m.

-The tree can reach maturity at 35-40 m and 1 m diameter.
-The bark is thick and scaly, grey-brown at the bottom and slightly orange at the top and on the branches.
+The tree can mature to 35-40 m and 1 m in diameter.
+The bark is thick and scaly, grayish-brown on the underside and slightly orange on the top and branches.
 The needles (leaves) are not very long and are bluish-green.
 The cones are very small in the first year, reaching 5-7 cm at maturity.
 Seeds are small and blackish, winged and appear when the cones open, 2 years after pollination.
-There are more than 120 types of Pinus sylvestris, with very little difference between them in genetics or resin composition.
+There are more than 120 types of Pinus sylvestris, with very little genetic or resin composition differences.

 pine wood